josh1904/josh1904.github.io/README.md

 **Event:** Business Case Competition by the Society of Renewable Energy, Universitas Gadjah Mada
 **Date:** November 2022
 **Achievement:** 2nd Place
-- Collaborated on a business case related to the energy sector, proposing innovative solutions for renewable energy and sustainability.
+- Collaborated on a business case proposing innovative solutions for renewable energy.

 ---